Mark Schwartz is the author of four books, which are primarily about Digital Transformation. I've

 - a phone interview with a Sales Director, for about 45 mins

-- Loop: 5 interviews, scheduled serially over a day, at their offices.
+- Loop: 5 back-to-back individual (not panel) interviews, scheduled serially over a single day, at their offices.

 In the Loop, you meet a different person each time for 1 hour (they don't do panel interviews), then you go onto the next person.
 They schedule a lunch break, then you continue with the rest of the interview.
 This is a lot of work, and energy consuming, and requires you to be concentrating for almost 6 hours on end, with small breaks in between.
 You are answering detailed questions about your history, experiences, how you responded to specific incidents, and lots of behavioural questions.
 A few of the initial questions are familiar, which you can easily answer based on your preparation and homework.
 But as the interviews progresses, and you move from one interviewer to the next, as you start tiring, you cant always use your prepared answers to respond.
 You need to start thinking, and answering more honestly, and this is where the real you comes out.
 As the day goes on, the truth serum starts kicking it, and you start giving more real, honest answers.